-e.g. “332 South Terrace” or “PO Box 222”
+e.g. “332 South Tce” or “PO Box 222”

 Street 2 Field

 Use the Street 2 field for the following:

 To include a business name if the constituent wants it referenced in their address.
 The use of the Street 2 field may be reviewed by the Ticketing & CRM Systems Manager in collaboration with all Consortium members in the future as TNEW and client-based data entry practicalities are considered.